 “Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 Sure, the business world is always looking for ways to be faster and more productive, but that’s not exactly breaking news.
-And yet, agility is suddenly the word on everyone’s lips.
+And yet, business agility is on everyone’s lips.

 So, where’s all this talk about being agile coming from?

 In the most basic sense, “agile” means “nimble,” but you knew that.

 (But agile business practices aren’t a matter of being light on your tippy-toes.)

 Business agility is an approach inspired by software developers that’s increasingly applied to lots of other business functions, like marketing.